 I knew, right from that point that I’d never have another session again.
 I wasn’t expecting it to be easy, just the reverse.
 I fully believed that I’d signed up for months of black depression and spending the rest of my life having the occasional pang.
 Instead, it has been absolute bliss right from the start.

 It took me a long time to work out why it had been so easy and why I hadn’t suffered those terrifying withdrawal pangs.
 The reason is that they don’t exist, it’s the doubt and uncertainty that creates pangs.
 The beautiful truth is that it’s easy to stop porn.
 It’s only indecision and moping that makes it difficult.
 Even while addicted, users can go for relatively long periods at certain times without it.
-It’s only when you want, but can’t have one that you suffer.
+It’s only when you want it, but can’t have it, that you suffer.

 Therefore, the key to making it easy is to make stopping certain and final.
 Not hoping, but knowing you’ve kicked it, having made the decision.
-Never doubt or question it, in fact, just the reverse – always rejoicing!
+Never doubt or question it, in fact, just the reverse — always rejoicing!
 If you can be certain from the start, it’ll be easy.
-But how can be you be certain from the start?
+But how can you be certain from the start?
 That’s why the rest of the book is necessary.
 There are certain essential points necessary to get clear in your mind before you start:

 Realise you can achieve it.
 There’s nothing different about you and the only person who can make you watch is yourself.
 Not that star, never in their wildest dreams having thought about themselves being used for reducing virility.

 There’s absolutely nothing to give up.
 On the contrary, there’s enormous positive gains to be made.
-Not that you’ll be healthier and richer, but you’ll enjoy the good times more and be less miserable during the bad.
+Not only that you’ll be healthier and richer, but you’ll enjoy the good times more and be less miserable during the bad.

-See porn not as a ‘boys will be boys’ habit that might injure you, but as drug addiction.
+See porn not as a ‘boys-will-be-boys’ habit that might injure you, but as drug addiction.
 Face up to the fact that whether you like it or not, you’ve got the disease.
 It won’t go away because you bury your head in the sand.
 Remember that like all crippling diseases, it not only lasts for life but gets exponentially worse.
 The easiest time to cure it is now.

 Separate the disease — the neurological addiction — from the mindset of being a user or not.
 All users, if given the opportunity to go back to the time before they became hooked, would jump at the opportunity.
 You have that opportunity today!
 Don’t even think about it as ‘giving up’.

-Upon making the final decision you’ve had your last visit, you’ll already be a non-user.
+Upon making the final decision that you’ve had your last visit, you’ll already be a non-user.
 A user is one of those poor wretches going through life destroying themselves with porn.
 A non-user is someone who doesn’t.
 Once you’ve made that final decision, you’ve already achieved your objective.
 Rejoice in the fact, don’t sit around moping and waiting for the chemical addiction to go.
 Get out and enjoy life immediately.
 Life is marvellous even when you’re addicted and each day will get so much better when you aren’t.